 Here you can find out about who we are, what we do, and the programs we offer.
 Feel free to browse the pages, and if you don't find an answer to your particular question, please direct your email to us at email@example.com.

 Council representatives to ARSC work together to develop and revise current training programs that meet a significant portion of OSHA requirements, as defined within the standards.
 This allows councils that perform site orientations, to work with industrial facility representatives, in reducing the amount of redundant information in their site orientations thereby increasing the effectiveness of the training while reducing the cost of development.
 This is the historical basis upon which, Basic Orientation Plus® and Basic Orientation Plus-Refresher® were initially created.
-The objective of ARSC is to continue this approach and produce new and effective additional reciprocal training programs in 2011 and beyond.
+We now have many reciprocal programs.
+The objective of ARSC is to continue this approach and continue to produce new and effective additional reciprocal training programs.

 The Basic Orientation Plus® program meets a significant portion of the OSHA mandated contractor requirements.
 This increases safety-training efficiency for the contract employee due to a reduction in redundant information being presented.